Mineral and chalk paint are two similar paint, but they are not the same paint. So, what’s the difference between both paints?

 Before making your decision, consider:

-If you want a distressed finish, I’ll recommend you go for chalk paint.
-This is because chalk paint is much easier to distress and buff than mineral paints.
-Mineral paints can also be distressed but it will take some time due to the thick top coat.
+- Distress or not – If you want a distressed finish, use chalk paint.
+That’s because chalk paint is easier to distress than mineral paint.
+Mineral paints can also be distressed, but it will take some time due to the thick top coat.

 Related Read: Chalk vs Latex Paint?